|This Vermont Permit Practice Test|

 Don’t use the tests as a replacement for studying the manual.
 Practice tests are only a supplement to help you learn faster and verify your progress.

 Make sure you fully understand all answers.
 Just memorizing questions and answers is a risky study tactic .

 The passing score in Vermont is 80 percent, which means you must answer at least 16 of 20 questions correctly to pass the examination.

 Since there are only 20 questions it is easy to make four or more mistakes and not pass.
 This is why you should aim for a 100% score on the practice tests.
 It gives you a better margin for errors when attempting the real exam.

 Who Must Pass the Vermont Knowledge Test?

-Vermont Knowledge Test
+Vermont Written Permit Test